 Maybe that’s the point though.
 In other LEGO games, there has always been that one all-rounder character that you could play the majority of the game with and only change for very specific tasks, in the Marvel games that is Iron Man, in the DC games it’s Superman and his lengthy ability list in LEGO Dimensions suggests he can be just that here as well, to a certain extent at least.
 This is perhaps the main driving force for leaving him out of the lineup for so long, to encourage players to experience the wealth of characters out there without settling on one main go-to guy and if so it is a genius move which has worked brilliantly.

 Overall, the Superman Fun Pack gives you exactly what you expect to get, Superman and his legion of powers, a flying, laser shooting, invincible, super strong, superhero, and it does it as eloquently as TT Games have done so multiple times in the past with the character.

 The added bonus here is the Hover Pod, where fans might be put off like I was and assume it is just a ‘thrown together at the last minute’ affair, it is actually a well thought out vehicle which works well with the Man of Steel and even provides him with an extra power – because you can never have enough apparently.

-Despite the lack of fresh content, this is defintely a must-buy because not only to you get an iconic superhero character, a fan favourite, but you also get a very useful and versatile character which will help out in many of the games puzzles.
+Despite the lack of fresh content, this is definitely a must-buy because not only do you get an iconic superhero character, a fan favourite, but you also get a very useful and versatile character which will help out in many of the game’s puzzles.